Countdown Timer showing days, hours, minutes, and seconds remaining

 • Call labeling, blocking, and reputation analytics remain essential complements to STIR/SHAKEN.

-No. STIR/SHAKEN helps identify and reduce illegal robocalls, but it does not stop all robocalls or determine whether a call is wanted.
+No. STIR/SHAKEN helps identify and reduce illegal robocalls, but it does not stop all robocalls and does not determine whether a call is wanted by the recipient.

 Why Robocalls Still Exist